-Alessia McCaig was awarded a Tier 1 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program and was paired with Matthew Mitcham OAM as her Mentor.
+Alessia McCaig is a track cyclist who was awarded a Tier 1 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program, and was paired with Olympic champion Matthew Mitcham OAM as her Mentor.

 “I am extremely honoured and grateful to have received a Sport Australia Hall of Fame Scholarship.
 To be recognised by such a prestigious organisation is so special and makes me very proud to be an athlete.
 The one-on-one mentoring that I receive through this Scholarship will be invaluable and give me insight into what I may encounter in the future.
 Also, learning and speaking to someone like Matthew Mitcham that is outside my direct support system right at this moment, will be extremely useful, and help me to strive to achieve my goals.” – Alessia McCaig on being selected as a 2022 Tier 1 Scholarship Holder.

 “Trust the process, forget the result”

 - 2018: Junior Track National Championships – 1st, Champion of Champions (overall best performer for U17)